Skylar Diggins: Senior season

-In her final season at Notre Dame, Diggins-Smith posted career-high 33 points and five assists in a 77–67 victory over Tennessee.
-On February 24, Diggins-Smith recorded her second career triple-double with 17 points, 10 rebounds and 10 assists against DePaul.
-Diggins-Smith recorded 225 assists, the third most assists in school history.
+In her final season at Notre Dame, Diggins posted career-high 33 points and five assists in a 77–67 victory over Tennessee.
+On February 24, Diggins recorded her second career triple-double with 17 points, 10 rebounds and 10 assists against DePaul.
+Diggins recorded 225 assists, the third most assists in school history.
 Her 114 steals was the most in a single season history.
 At the end of the regular season, she was named Big East Player of the Year for the second straight year and unanimous First Team All-Big East.
-In the Big East Tournament, Diggins-Smith was named to the All-Tournament team after leading the Irish to their first Big East championship game victory.
+In the Big East Tournament, Diggins was named to the All-Tournament team after leading the Irish to their first Big East championship game victory.
 She recorded 12 points, 6 assists, 5 steals and 3 rebounds defeating the UConn Huskies, came up with decisive steal with eight seconds left in a tie game, then weaved through three Connecticut defenders before passing off to Natalie Achonwa for a game-winning layup with 1.8 seconds remaining.
-Diggins-Smith scored a game-high 27 points in a 87–76 win over second-seeded Duke in the Elite Eight to help Notre Dame reach its 3rd straight Final Four.
+Diggins scored a game-high 27 points in an 87–76 win over second-seeded Duke in the Elite Eight to help Notre Dame reach its 3rd straight Final Four.
 She was recognized as MOP of the Norfolk Regional.
 At the Final Four, Notre Dame was defeated by Big East rival UConn, 83–65, and finished the season with a 35–2 record.
-Diggins-Smith was named the Nancy Lieberman Award becoming the third player to win the award twice; was named a first-team All-American by the Associated Press and the USBWA, with the AP vote being unanimous.
+Diggins was named the Nancy Lieberman Award becoming the third player to win the award twice; was named a first-team All-American by the Associated Press and the USBWA, with the AP vote being unanimous.